airvzxf/programming-ground-up-and-under-hood/release/ProgrammingGroundUp_v2020.11.25_commonmark.md

 <td style="text-align: left;">O/S/Z/A/P</td>
 </tr>
 <tr class="even">
 <td style="text-align: left;">Performs unsigned division.
-Divides the contents of the double-word contained in the combined EDX:EAX-INDEXED registers by the value in the register or memory location specified.
-The EAX register contains the resulting quotient, and the EDX register contains the resulting remainder.
-If the quotient is too large to fit in EAX, it triggers a type 0 interrupt.</td>
+Divides the contents of the double-word contained in the combined <em>%edx</em>:<em>%eax</em> registers by the value in the register or memory location specified.
+The <em>%eax</em> register contains the resulting quotient, and the <em>%edx</em> register contains the resulting remainder.
+If the quotient is too large to fit in <em>%eax</em>, it triggers a type 0 interrupt.</td>
 <td style="text-align: left;"></td>
 <td style="text-align: left;"></td>
 </tr>